Diazblack/todo_wizard/README.md

 Returns a 200 response

 ### Show
-Send a http request to GET `http://localhost:4000/api/v1/users/:username` to get user information
+Send an HTTP request to GET `http://localhost:4000/api/v1/users/:username` to get user information

-**Note:** the username should be added to the URL in to make the endpoint work
+**Note:** The username should be added to the URL, to make the endpoint work

 Returns a 200 response with the following data